Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitcpp/README.md

 > ...
 > ```

-- Step 6: In your apps QML file (for example: TestNorthArrowForm.qml) add an `import` statement for the `Toolkit`.
+**STEP 6:** In your apps QML file (for example: TestNorthArrowForm.qml) add an `import` statement for the `Toolkit`.
 Then later in the file, declare and configure the Qt toolkit component you wish to use.

   NOTE: In general, you will have to set the `GeoView` property of the Qt toolkit component (and possibly other properties).
 For example when adding a NorthArrow, your code would look something like this: